 The Preschool Program provides specialty care for infant through preschool populations and provides fellows with the opportunity to specialize in the individualized developmental approach necessary to work with young children.
-Fellows specialize in assessment, diagnosis, and intervention in early childhood across population, including young children with life threatening and chronic illness, those with traumatic brain injury, children who have had recent traumatic experiences, healthy children with disruptive behaviors, and young children who are gender non-conforming.
+Fellows specialize in assessment, diagnosis, and intervention in early childhood across populations, including young children with life threatening and chronic illness, healthy children with disruptive behaviors, and young children who are gender non-conforming.
 Training includes inpatient and outpatient consultation and intervention with our medically complex population.

 The Preschool Program has two patient care arms: Brief Behavioral Intervention and Pediatric Psychology.
-Clinicians the Preschool Program serve early childhood in patient populations with chronic/life threatening illness.
+Clinicians in the Preschool Program serve early childhood patient populations with chronic/life threatening illness.
 Typical presentations include difficulties with behavior and/or anxiety affecting medical adherence and/or procedures, family difficulties related to medical illness, parent-child relationship affected by chronic illness, and adjustment and coping with illness.
-Patients are typically referred from services across the hospital system including Hematology-Oncology, Cardiology, Physical Medicine & Rehabilitation, Neurology, Pulmonology, Endocrinology, Plastic Surgery, Gastroenterology, Transplant, the Trauma Service, and others.
+Patients are typically referred from services across the hospital system including Hematology-Oncology, Cardiology, Physical Medicine & Rehabilitation, Neurology, Pulmonology, Endocrinology, Plastic Surgery, Gastroenterology, Transplant, and others.
 Fellows have the opportunity to work with multidisciplinary teams comprised of physicians, nurses, and other staff.
-Depending on the interest of the fellow, experiences with children with Autism Spectrum Disorders may also be available.